tohmail1/Stream-Log-Analysis/README.md

 # Stream-Log-Analysis
 using: node app.js

-This Node.JS code for map the log entry to hierarchy tree structure.
-Every node in the tree will have child nodes and there statistic calculate and store on the fly.
+This Node.js app is for map the log entry to a hierarchy tree structure.
+Each node in the tree would have child nodes and their statistic that calculated and stored just in time.